Nathan Thrall: A Day in the Life of Abed Salama

-A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy (2023) is a work of non-fiction that tells the story of interwoven lives of several Palestinian inhabitants of a part of Jerusalem occupied by Israel, centred around a man called Abed Salama.
-It was named a best book of 2023 by over ten publications, including The New Yorker, The Economist, Time, The Financial Times, The New Republic, The Millions, Mother Jones, The Forward, Booklist, The New Statesman, and The Irish Times, and was selected as a New York Times Book Review Editors' Choice.
+A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy (2023) is a work of non-fiction that tells the story of the interwoven lives of Abed Salama and several Palestinian inhabitants of Jerusalem.
+It was named a best book of 2023 by over ten publications, including The New Yorker, The Economist, Time, The Financial Times, The New Republic, The Millions, Mother Jones, The Forward, Booklist, the New Statesman, and The Irish Times, and was selected as a New York Times Book Review Editors' Choice.
 The Financial Times named it a best book of 2023 in two categories, Literary Nonfiction and Politics, stating, "This quietly heartbreaking work of non-fiction reads like a novel.
 At its centre is a tragic road accident outside Jerusalem in the West Bank from which Thrall, a Jewish American journalist, carefully traces the labyrinthine lives of those involved and the tangled web of politics, history and culture that ensnare them all."

 It won the 2024 Pulitzer Prize for General Nonfiction and was shortlisted for the 2024 Orwell Prize for Political Writing.